kintohub/kintohub-docs/docs/kintoblocks.md

 3. The **Endpoints Documentation page** consists of two sections:

-      a.  **Search Endpoints section** - The left pane contains a Search field to query and find relevant endpoint information.
+   - **Search Endpoints section** - The left pane contains a Search field to query and find relevant endpoint information.

-      b.  **Details section** - The details of the queried endpoints (E.g. URL parameters, Response code, and Response parameters) are               displayed in the right pane.
+   - **Details section** - The details of the queried endpoints (E.g. URL parameters, Response code, and Response parameters) are               displayed in the right pane.

 ## Advanced Usages